 In other states, though, the redemption period happens before the sale.

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Mississippi and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're facing a property tax sale in Mississippi and have questions (or need help redeeming your home), consider talking to a foreclosure, tax, or real estate lawyer.